ebranlard/pyDatView/README.md

 - Logarithmic scales on x and y axis
 - Scaling of data between 0 and 1 using min and max
 - Synchronization of the x-axis of the sub-figures while zooming

+Data manipulation options:
+ - Remove columns in a table, add columns using a given formula, and export the table to csv
+ - Mask part of the data (for instance selecting times above a certain value to remove the transient).
+Apply the mask temporarily, or create a new table from it
+ - Estimate logarithmic decrement from a signal tthat is decaying
+ - Extract radial data from OpenFAST input files

 ## Screenshots